Liam-Zhou/chuwa1206/ShortQuestions/hw10-spring_data.md

     ```java
     @Bean
     @SessionScope
-    public HelloMessageGenerator sessionScopedBean() {
+    public SessionData simpleSessionScopeData() {
-        return new HelloMessageGenerator();
+        return new SessionData();
     }
     ```

-- application: A single instance of the bean is created for the lifecycle of the application.
+- application: A single instance of the bean is maintained for the entire lifecycle of the application context.
     ```java
     @Bean
     @Scope(value = WebApplicationContext.SCOPE_APPLICATION, proxyMode = ScopedProxyMode.TARGET_CLASS)
-    public HelloMessageGenerator applicationScopedBean() {
+    public ApplicationData applicationScopeData() {
-        return new HelloMessageGenerator();
+        return new ApplicationData();
     }
     ```